HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 {{ figure_markup(
    image="mobile-web-zoom-blocking-viewport-tags.png",
-   caption="Disabled Zooming and Scaling by Domain Rank", description="Bar chart showing the percentage of mobile page loads, by rank, has a viewport that prevents zooming", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=86675708&format=interactive", sheets_gid="1840321233", sql_file="viewport_zoom_scale_by_domain_rank.sql"
+   caption="Disabled Zooming and Scaling by Domain Rank", description="Bar chart showing the percentage of mobile pages loads were zooming and scaling was disabled, grouped by the origin popularity.
+At 45.03% the top 1K origins saw the most page loads were zooming and scaling were disabled.
+The percentage drops incrementally by each group with the 30.35% of top 1M sites disabling the feature.
+This indicates that the most popular sites (as measure by Crux metric ranking magnitude) were most likely to disable the accessibility feature", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=86675708&format=interactive", sheets_gid="1840321233", sql_file="viewport_zoom_scale_by_domain_rank.sql"